A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Various types of special effects were used on stage.
 These included filling the arena with water to simulate naval battles.
 How did the ancient Romans manage to fill the Colosseum with water?

-Everything is actually quite simple: a system of reservoirs was filled from the aqueducts.
-They were right above the arena, on the slope.
-These resourceful ancient Romans pumped water down from aqueducts and then through tanks to the center of the Colosseum.
-A more difficult question is how they managed to then pump out the water?
+Everything is actually quite simple: a system of reservoirs was filled from aqueducts.
+They were located directly above the arena, on the slope.
+These ingenious ancient Romans pumped water down from aqueducts and then through reservoirs into the center of the Colosseum.
+A more difficult question is how did they then manage to pump out the water?

 It is believed that the ancient Romans built a sewer system.
-However, researchers have yet to answer this question, since very little excavation has been carried out in the Colosseum until today.
+However, this question has yet to be answered by researchers, since very little excavation has been carried out in the Colosseum until today.
 The ancient sights of Rome have not yet been sufficiently studied.

-The main Roman myths were part of the play.
-And the worse they were, the better.
-Christians and criminals were often placed in the most dangerous roles.
+Major Roman myths were part of the performance.
+Moreover, the more terrible they were, the better.
+Christians and criminals were often cast in the most dangerous roles.

-In the Roman Colosseum, bloody competitions have prevailed since its opening, which took place in 72 AD.
+In the Roman Colosseum, bloody competitions have prevailed since its opening, which occurred in 72 AD.
 The opening ceremony was hosted by Emperor Titus.
 It lasted 100 days.
-An unprecedented massacre occurred on the opening day: about 5,000 animals died.
+An unprecedented massacre occurred on the opening day: about 5 thousand animals died.

-The Colosseum is a gift to the Romans from Titus' predecessor and father.
-Vespasian, the founder of the Flavian dynasty, began to rule in 69 AD.
+The Colosseum is a gift to the Romans from their predecessor and father Titus.
+Vespasian, founder of the Flavian dynasty, began to rule in 69 AD.
 This time was a critical moment in the history of Rome.
-Hundreds of years had passed since the empire was founded by Augustus, and now its future was very uncertain.
+Hundreds of years had passed since the empire was founded by Augustus, and its future was now very uncertain.

-Chaos reigned as the Four Emperors began to change in one year.
-After that, Vespasian, who ruled Syria, seized power.
+Chaos reigned as Four Emperors changed in one year.
+After this, Vespasian, who ruled Syria, seized power.

-A clever diplomat and hero, he easily gained the support of the Senate and was declared emperor.
-After that, having suppressed the rebellion on the Rhine and the Jewish rebellion in Jerusalem, he focused on domestic problems.
+A skillful diplomat and hero, he easily gained the support of the Senate and was declared emperor.
+After this, having suppressed the uprising on the Rhine and the Jewish riot in Jerusalem, he focused on domestic problems.

-Vespasian over a ten-year reign saved the treasury from the deficit left by his predecessor Nero.
-He also began to build a lot of the most grandiose enterprise was the Colosseum.
-It was conceived as a symbol of the success and power of Vespasian.
+During his ten-year reign, Vespasian relieved the treasury of the deficit left by his predecessor Nero.
+He also began to build many.
+The most ambitious undertaking was the Colosseum.
+It was intended as a symbol of Vespasian's success and power.

 Construction of the Colosseum

-It took more than 10 years to complete the construction.
-The Colosseum was originally called the Flavius Amphitheatre.
-Many laborers and slaves were used for its construction.
-Some of the builders were prisoners taken by Vespasian after winning the Jerusalem campaign.
+It took more than 10 years to complete construction.
+The Colosseum was originally called the Flavian Amphitheatre.
+Many laborers and slaves were used to build it.
+Some of the builders were prisoners captured by Vespasian after winning the Jerusalem campaign.

-Until now, the name of the architect who created the Colosseum is unknown.
-One of the most amazing features of this attraction is the highly sophisticated crowd control system.
+To this day, the name of the architect who created the Colosseum is unknown.
+One of the most amazing features of this attraction is the highly complex system created for crowd control.
 The amphitheater originally had 80 entrances.
-All of them led to certain sectors.
-Places were divided into tiers.
+They all led to certain sectors.
+The places were divided into tiers.

-The last games known from written sources were played in the 6th century AD.
-They completed this cruel competition, which amused the once bloodthirsty Romans.
+The last games known from written sources were held in the 6th century AD.
+They completed these cruel competitions, which amused the once bloodthirsty Romans.
 The Colosseum was not used for a long time after that.
-It was partially destroyed, like many other ancient sights of Rome.
-A terrible earthquake occurred in the 9th century, as a result, most of it was destroyed.
+It was partially destroyed, like many other ancient sites of Rome.
+A terrible earthquake occurred in the 9th century, as a result of which most of it was destroyed.

 Later, the Colosseum began to be used as a quarry.
-Rich marble cladding was torn off, which began to be used in the construction of churches and palaces.
-Still intact is part of the four levels that originally existed.
-To this day, the Colosseum is a testament to both the cruelty of the ancient Romans and the skill of the people who built the sights of Ancient Rome.
+The rich marble cladding was torn off, which began to be used in the construction of churches and palaces.
+A portion of the four levels that originally existed still remained intact.
+To this day, the Colosseum stands as a testament to both the cruelty of the ancient Romans and the skill of the people who built the landmarks of Ancient Rome.
 It attracts many tourists to Italy.

 Pantheon

 The temples of ancient Rome are impressive.
 The most famous of them is the Pantheon.
 In the 1930s, Benito Mussolini, the Italian dictator, conceived an original propaganda campaign.
-In particular, he drew parallels between the glory of the new regime and the greatness that the empire of ancient Rome possessed.
-This led to a lot of archaeological research and excavations throughout the state.
-Due to the flood of the Tiber, deposits of earth appeared on many monuments, which completely covered them. because of its proximity to the river was badly damaged.
+In particular, he drew parallels between the glory of the new regime and the greatness possessed by the empire of Ancient Rome.
+This led to many archaeological studies and excavations throughout the state.
+Due to the flooding of the Tiber, earth deposits appeared on many monuments, completely covering them. due to its proximity to the river it was heavily damaged.
 This structure was built approximately from 27 to 23 BC.

 Architectural plan discovered by workers

-The workers, having dug 6-7 meters into the ground, discovered the pavement, which was made of massive blocks.
-However, the Second World War soon began, and for some time this discovery was forgotten.
-Only 20 years later, in 1964, Roman experts began to study this place again.
-A full-size architectural plan was carved into the pavement.
-It is obvious that the yard served as a workshop for a construction site.
-The whole question is for what.
+The workers, going 6-7 meters into the ground, discovered a pavement that was made of massive blocks.
+However, World War II soon began, and for some time this discovery was forgotten.
+Only 20 years later, in 1964, Roman specialists again began to study this place.
+A full-scale architectural plan was carved into the pavement.
+It is obvious that the courtyard served as a workshop for a construction project.
+The whole question is for what purpose.

 None of the existing monuments corresponded to the project.
-One of the experts in 1992 solved the riddle.
-It seems that these plans were made for the Pantheon.
-Many parts of the structure exactly matched, but not all.
+One of the specialists solved the riddle in 1992.
+It seems that these plans were created for the Pantheon.
+Many parts of the structure matched exactly, but not all.

 First Pantheon

-The Pantheon is a famous temple that was built in honor of the emperor, as well as to worship the gods of Rome.
+The Pantheon is a famous temple that was built in honor of the emperor and also for the worship of the gods of Rome.
 What we see now is not the first Pantheon.
 The temple was originally the idea of Marcus Agrippa, a powerful Roman general.
 Construction began in 27 BC and was completed two years later.
 However, in 64 AD. a great fire destroyed the Pantheon.

 Rebuilding the Pantheon

-After this, in 118 AD, rebuilding began, which was led by He was an amateur architect who participated in many building projects in Rome.
+After this, in 118 AD, perestroika began, led by He was an amateur architect who participated in many building projects in Rome.

 The Pantheon was built after 10 years of work.
 Adrian dedicated the building to its first builder.
-That is why the name of Mark Agrippa is visible on the facade.
+That is why the name of Marcus Agrippa can be seen on the facade.

-The Pantheon has a huge rotunda made of brick and stone, as well as a vault that forms a dome.
-The Pantheon is a square building, 43 meters high and wide.
+The Pantheon is notable for its huge rotunda, made of brick and stone, as well as the vault that forms the dome.
+The Pantheon is a square structure, 43 meters high and wide.
 Its walls are 7.5 meters thick, and each of the bronze doors weighs 20 tons.

-Where there are now paintings on biblical motifs, marble statues of the gods of Rome used to stand.
+Where there are now paintings based on biblical motifs, there used to be marble statues of the gods of Rome.

 Baths of Caracalla

-The sights of Ancient Rome also include the Baths of Caracalla.
-These ancient baths are similar to modern wellness centers.
+Sights of Ancient Rome also include the Baths of Caracalla.
+These ancient baths are similar to modern health centers.
 They are the largest and most ornate of all the public baths built in ancient Rome.
-Their construction was started by Septimius Severus in 206 AD.
-And the construction was completed in 216.
-Opened by the son of Septimius.
+Their construction began by Septimius Severus in 206 AD.
+And construction was completed in 216.
+The son of Septimius opened it.

-These buildings of ancient Rome were really richly decorated: walls lined with marble, mosaic floors, stucco ceilings.
+These buildings of Ancient Rome were truly richly decorated: walls lined with marble, mosaic floors, stucco ceilings.

-The terms occupied a large and beautifully decorated area, which was used as a gym.
-Here men went in for sports: they threw a spear, a disk, boxed.
-Entry to the baths, even for slaves, was free.
-Initially, women and men washed together, but at the beginning of the 2nd century, Hadrian forbade this.
+The thermal baths occupied a large and beautifully decorated area, used as a gymnasium.
+Here the men played sports: javelin, discus, and boxing.
+Entrance to the baths was free even for slaves.
+Initially, women and men washed together, but at the beginning of the 2nd century Hadrian prohibited this.

-These buildings of ancient Rome continued to be used until 535 AD.
+These ancient Roman buildings continued to be used until 535 AD.
 At this time, the Goths invaded and broke the aqueduct.
 The same fate befell the Baths of Caracalla, like many other monuments of Ancient Rome.
 They were partially destroyed.
-The large sums required for their repair disappeared when the empire collapsed, the surrounding world familiar to the inhabitants disappeared.
-Ancient Rome was fading away.
+The large sums required for their repairs disappeared when the empire collapsed and the world around them, familiar to the inhabitants, disappeared.
+Ancient Rome was becoming a thing of the past.

-In the Middle Ages, marble and bronze were torn off the walls, and the beautiful sculptures that adorned the baths ended up in the collections of Roman popes and the aristocracy.
+In the Middle Ages, marble and bronze were torn from the walls, and the beautiful sculptures that decorated the baths ended up in the collections of the Popes and the aristocracy.

 Forum

 Not much remains of the majestic Roman Forum.
 It was the center of life in Rome.
 The Forum appeared in the 4th century BC.
-In its place today, only fragments of some monuments, many overturned stones and a couple of vaults have survived.
-We note right away that the imperial forums adjoin the Roman Forum, which are not part of the Roman Forum, although they are similar to it both in purpose and in name.
+In its place today only fragments of some monuments, many overturned stones and a couple of vaults have survived.
+Let us note right away that adjacent to the Roman Forum are imperial forums, which are not part of the Roman Forum, although they are similar to it both in purpose and in name.

 The construction of the forum was accidental.
 There was no systematic plan.
 Therefore, the forum lacked harmony.
 During the time of Augustus it was completely reconstructed.
-This emperor removed most of the structures, while paving and expanding the territory.
-Now what the forum looked like during the period of the republic is a mystery.
+This emperor removed most of the structures while paving and expanding the area.
+Now what the forum looked like during the republican period is a mystery.
 Many buildings were wooden, so they were demolished or destroyed.
-August used only stone and cement for construction.
+Augustus used only stone and cement for construction.

 Vestals

-The temples of ancient Rome in the forum include a temple dedicated to the Roman people.
-She was one of the most important and ancient goddesses.
-It was associated with the heart and also with fire.
-It was believed that this fire represented the spiritual power of the whole country.
+The temples of Ancient Rome in the Forum include a temple dedicated to This was one of the most important and ancient goddesses for the Roman people.
+They associated it with the heart, as well as with fire.
+It was believed that this fire represented the spiritual strength of the entire country.
 She was served by priestesses who made sure that the fire did not go out.
-They always had to remain virgins, otherwise they were expected to be executed.
-Vestals lived near the temple.
-They were chosen from aristocratic families aged 6 to 10 years.
-For 30 years they had to serve at the temple.
-At the end of their service, these women were thus at least 36 years old.
+They had to remain virgins at all times, otherwise they would be executed.
+The Vestals lived next to the temple.
+They were chosen from aristocratic families at the age of 6 to 10 years.
+They had to serve at the temple for 30 years.
+After completing their service, these women were therefore at least 36 years old.
 To many they seemed too old to marry.
-Most of the Vestals remained priestesses until the end of their lives.
+Most Vestals remained priestesses until the end of their lives.

-It far surpassed the samples created by the Greeks in grandeur, functionalism and scale.
-In part, the invention of good cement played an important role here.
-But no less important was the pride of the emperors, who over the centuries tried to surpass their predecessors, erecting more and more majestic, grandiose and richly decorated monuments.
+It far surpassed in grandeur, functionalism and scale the models created by the Greeks.
+The invention of good cement played an important role here.
+But no less important was the pride of the emperors, who tried over the centuries to surpass their predecessors by erecting ever more majestic, grandiose and richly decorated monuments.

 What else to read